 Bambarra Beach is a beautiful and long coast found on the central north coast of Middle Caicos.
 This beach is on an extensive and shallow bay, so the water here is calm, clear, and a little warmer than on the surrounding coasts.

 Bambarra Beach is a great and calm coast for swimming or relaxing at.
-It make a great stop after visiting the majestic Mudjin Harbour, where the surf and swell can be far more powerful.
+It makes a great stop after visiting the majestic Mudjin Harbour, where the surf and swell can be far more powerful.
 Consequently, Bambarra Beach is a great place to visit with small children due to the tranquil ocean conditions.

-A small pier for local fishing boats is found here, along with several small tiki-huts.
+A small pier for local fishing boats is found here, along with several small tiki huts.
 Casuarina trees line the coastline, and provide excellent and dense shade.

-The exquisite and uninhabited rock of Pelican Cay is found in the bay fronting Bambarra.
+The uninhabited rock of Pelican Cay is found in the bay fronting Bambarra.
 Like many of the little cays and rocks on the northern coasts of the Caicos Islands, this island is primarily marine limestone, with limited amounts of salt-resistant coastal vegetation on top.

 The only tricky part in getting to Bambarra Beach is finding the final beach access road.
-You’ll want to stay on the road from Conch Bar for 5.5 miles (8.8km), and the access is on the left.
+You’ll want to stay on the road from Conch Bar for 5.5 miles (8.8 km), and the access is on the left.
 Look for an unpaved road with a few small coconut palms.
 If the road makes an abrupt right at a cut in the soft limestone hill, you’ve just passed the turn.

 Once on the beach access road, continue for 0.75 miles (1.2 km) to the ocean.
 Check the map below.
 The parking area with the tiki huts at Bambarra Landing is the main access to this beach.